sempare/sempare-delphi-template-engine/README.md

 This should work with most modern versions of [Delphi](https://www.embarcadero.com/products/delphi).

-Tests currently run on Delphi 10.3.3 using the DUnitX TestFramework.
+Tests currently run using the DUnitX TestFramework.

-An attempt has been made not to use the latest features to ease backward compatability, but I only have access to a few Delphi versions.
+An attempt has been made not to use the latest features to ease backward compatability.
+Testing has been done on Delphi XE 8 and Delphi 10.3.3 Rio.

 ### Using Sempare Boot Velocity in your Delphi project